Multiple roads or pathways converging into a single point at sunset

 • Sector nuances can be a major driver of M&A integration costs.

-Many buyers are not budgeting enough for M&A transaction costs, which are an increasingly important factor in dealmaker decisions today as companies seek to radically transform operations in a volatile market for investing.
+Many buyers are not budgeting enough for M&A transaction costs, which are increasingly important in dealmaker decisions today as companies seek to radically transform operations in a volatile market for investing.
+M&A serves as a key instrument within the growth strategy, vital for establishing a competitive edge and spurring innovation.
+Strategic planning from the beginning provides organizations with the resilience and clarity to overcome market uncertainties and seize opportunities for value creation.

-CEOs’ planned transactions are being driven by several factors, according to the EY-Parthenon US CEO Outlook Survey (PDF), including investing in early stage or adjacent businesses, acquiring a business in an adjacent sector to create new growth avenues, and making a transformative deal to shift to a new business model and customer base.
+CEOs’ planned transactions are being driven by several factors, according to the EY-Parthenon CEO Survey, including investing in early stage or adjacent businesses, acquiring a business in an adjacent sector to create new growth avenues, and making a transformative deal to shift to a new business model and customer base.

 Put another way, change — to the current operating model, technology, workforce, infrastructure and other aspects of a business — is the key driver of M&A integration costs, as exemplified in four challenges, outlined below.

-The best measurement of the degree of required change in the integration plan is the size of the targeted synergy and capturing M&A synergies across the business.
-Typically, the more that an operating model redesign or change is desired, the more spending will be needed — at least in the near term.
-Rebooting IT, reducing the number of employees, shutting down a central office, rebranding the company or consolidating the supply chain all result in significant costs.
+The best measurement of the degree of required change in the integration plan is the size of the targeted synergy.
+Typically, the more an operating model redesign or change is desired, the more spending will be needed.
+For example, rebooting IT, reducing the number of employees, shutting down a central office, rebranding the company, or consolidating the supply chain all result in significant costs.

 It is logical then that the larger the targeted synergy, the greater the change needed and the more it costs to get there.

-Reported buyer-paid severance costs account for more than 50% of integration costs in certain deals, according to the EY analysis.
+Reported buyer-paid severance costs account for more than 50% of integration costs in certain deals.
 This one-time “hit” has an annuity-like payback from cost savings for the foreseeable future.
 But because higher costs often creep back in over the near term, it is critical to track these cost synergies for at least three to five years post-close.

 In addition, businesses seek to build scale and break into new markets with acquisitions.
 They may need new talent with the skills and local knowledge that the acquiring company lacks.
 Businesses may need to place more emphasis on the cost of acquiring talent and put the resources in place to secure the commitment of software engineers, technologists, founders and others who may be essential to the organization’s future success.

-M&A transaction costs can range from 1% to 4% of the deal value, though deals valued more than US$10b incur lower average integration costs as a percentage of the deal value than deals valued less than that threshold, according to the EY analysis.
+M&A transaction costs can range from 1% to 4% of the deal value.
+According to EY analysis, larger deals valued at more than US$10 billion often incur lower average integration costs as a percentage of the deal value compared with smaller deals.
+This is due to the fixed integration costs and the complexity of integrating dissimilar businesses.

-The tendency for M&A transaction costs to increase marginally when the deal size goes down could be because larger deals, often the purchase of a direct competitor to achieve scale, may result in integration of similar products, services or facilities.
-In some smaller deals — for example, the purchase of a smaller company that makes an innovative product — the costs to integrate a dissimilar business can increase as a percentage of the deal value.
+The tendency for M&A transaction costs to increase marginally as the deal size decreases could be because larger deals, often involving the purchase of a direct competitor to achieve scale, may result in the integration of similar products, services or facilities.
+In contrast, smaller deals — for example, the acquisition of a company that makes an innovative product — can lead to higher integration costs as a percentage of the deal value due to the need to integrate dissimilar businesses.

-Small deals also can be more expensive than bigger deals due to fixed integration costs, including regulatory filing requirements, IT-related fees and management consulting fees.
+Additionally, small deals can be more expensive than larger deals due to fixed integration costs, including regulatory filing requirements, IT-related fees, and management consulting fees.

 • In health care and life sciences, the median M&A integration cost is 10.1% of the target revenue, driven by regulatory, safety and quality standards compliance, as well as consolidation in the health care research and development function.